 WT-2.4: Investigate potential impacts on NF selection, in case of Inter-PLMN operations arising from the scenarios identified.

 WT-3: Investigate potential enhancements and scenarios for supporting roaming UEs to access the subscribed network using 5G Indirect Network Sharing, in cases where certain roaming agreements/interconnections may or may not exist.

+Vodafone Proposal: SA1 requirement is about pre-5GS (EPS, GPRS/CS) GWCN like architecture support.
+Other companies like Ericsson, Qualcomm (?) etc. have sympathy for this approach.

+Potential revised proposal: Investigate the potential enhancements to enable authorized UEs to access the subscribed PLMN to use service in 5G Indirect Network Sharing scenario, e.g., authorization of the UEs by the enabling operators, etc.

 With respect to the roaming architecture as a potential solution for network sharing, it seems that following may have to be further studied: